 The United Nations Office for Disarmament Affairs, with generous financial support from the Government of Germany called on young people between the ages of 18 and 24 across the globe to apply for an innovative learning programme aimed at empowering them to work for disarmament in their communities.

 The Office for Disarmament Affairs sought youth who are motivated to use their talents to help raise awareness and promote change for a more peaceful and secure world.
 Out of 6,515 applicants from 157 countries around the world, the Office is pleased to announce an eclectic and geographically diverse group of ten youth advocates who were selected for this important disarmament initiative.

-Joe Aitkin (United Kingdom of Great Britain and Northern Ireland) is an undergraduate Politics and International Relations student at the University of York.
-His main interests lie with the militarisation of AI, particularly with reference to nuclear weaponry, a topic he covered in his most recent article for the Political Studies Association.
-When he is not researching, he enjoys producing and presenting his student radio show.
+Jess Aitkin (United Kingdom of Great Britain and Northern Ireland) is an undergraduate Politics and International Relations student at the University of York.
+Their main interests lie with the militarisation of AI, particularly with reference to nuclear weaponry, a topic they covered in their most recent article for the Political Studies Association.
+When they are not researching, they enjoy producing and presenting on their student radio show.

 Christelle Barakat (Lebanon) is an incoming Lebanese Fulbright graduate student at the University of North Carolina at Greensboro pursuing an M.A. in Peace and Conflict Studies with a concentration on International Peace Development.
 She holds a B.A. in Political Sciences and International Affairs with high distinction from the Lebanese American University where she was also part of the honors program, with 3 minors in Conflict Analysis and Resolution, Gender Studies, and Legal Studies.

 Isa J. Begemann (Germany) is a student of International Studies at Leiden University in the Netherlands.
 She has ventured abroad from a young age and would like to see young people from all over the world included and engaged in questions of international security.